 The Company believes that a structural change has occurred in the mortgage banking industry which has increased demand for higher yielding non-conforming mortgage loans.
-This change has been caused by a number of factors, including: (1) investors' demand for higher yielding assets due to historically low interest rates over the past few years; (2) increased securitization of highyielding non-conforming mortgage loans by the investment banking industry; (3) quantification and development of standardized credit criteria by credit rating agencies for securities backed by non-conforming mortgage loans; (4) increased competition in the securitization industry, which has reduced borrower interest rates and fees, thereby making non-conforming mortgage loans more affordable; and (5) the end of the refinance "boom" of 1992 and 1993, which has caused many mortgage banks, attempting to sustain origination volume, to seek out nonconforming mortgage loan borrowers.
+This change has been caused by a number of factors, including: (1) investors' demand for higher yielding assets due to historically low interest rates over the past few years; (2) increased securitization of highyielding non-conforming mortgage loans by the investment banking industry; (3) quantification and development of standardized credit criteria by credit rating agencies for securities backed by non-conforming mortgage loans; (4) increased competition in the securitization industry, which has reduced borrower interest rates and fees, thereby making non-conforming mortgage loans more affordable; and (5) the end of the refinance "boom" of 1992 and 1993, which has caused many mortgage banks, attempting to sustain origination volume, to seek out non-conforming mortgage loan borrowers.

-The Company's strategy is to take advantage of the increased demand for non-conforming mortgage loans through ICIFC's network of correspondents, which sell non-conforming mortgage loans to ICIFC for resale or securitization.
+The Company's strategy is to take advantage of the increased demand for nonconforming mortgage loans through IFC's network of correspondents, which sell non-conforming mortgage loans to IFC for resale or securitization.
 The Company's strategic objective is to exploit the structural changes in the nonconforming mortgage loan market through the Conduit Operations and to invest in the non-conforming mortgage loans and mortgage-backed securities originated and created by the Conduit Operations.
-Management believes that the Long-Term Investment Operations complements the Conduit Operations by providing ICIFC with a reliable investor for a portion of its loan sales and securitizations while ICIFC supports the Long-Term Investment Operations by providing non-conforming mortgage loans and securities backed by non-conforming mortgage loans.
+Management believes that the Long-Term Investment Operations complements the Conduit Operations by providing IFC with a reliable investor for a portion of its loan sales and securitizations while IFC supports the Long-Term Investment Operations by providing non-conforming mortgage loans and securities backed by non-conforming mortgage loans.
 The Company believes the Warehouse Lending Operations provides synergies with the Company's other operations because it provides funding to the Conduit Operations and extends the scope of the Company's relationships with certain of its correspondent loan originators.

-The Company purchases, through its network of correspondents, and invests a substantial portion of its long-term investment portfolio in non-conforming mortgage loans because management believes that non-conforming mortgage loans provide an attractive net income earnings profile and produce higher yields without commensurately higher credit risks, when compared with conforming mortgage loans.
-Although a substantial majority of the non-conforming loans purchased by the Conduit Operations are "A" and "A-" grade mortgage loans.
-In general, "B" and "C" grade mortgage loans are residential mortgage loans made to borrowers with lower credit ratings than borrowers of "A" grade mortgage loans, are sult, "B" and "C" grade mortgage loans normally bear a higher rate of interest and higher fees.
+The Company purchases mortgage assets, through its network of correspondents and through bulk purchases, and invests a substantial portion of its long-term investment portfolio in, non-conforming mortgage loans because management believes that non-conforming mortgage loans provide an attractive net income earnings profile and produce higher yields without commensurately higher credit risks, when compared with conforming mortgage loans.
+Although a substantial majority of the non-conforming loans purchased by the Conduit Operations are "A" and "A-" grade mortgage loans, the Company's strategy includes the purchase of "B" and "C" grade mortgage loans.
+In general, "B" and "C" grade mortgage loans are residential mortgage loans made to borrowers with lower credit ratings than borrowers of "A" grade mortgage loans, and are normally subject to greater frequency of losses and delinquency.
+As a result, "B" and "C" grade mortgage loans normally bear a higher rate of interest and higher fees.
 Management believes that IMH's tax and corporate structure as a REIT provides it with an advantage over other financial institutions and mortgage banking competitors.
 As a REIT, IMH can generally pass through qualifying earnings as dividends to stockholders without federal income tax at the corporate level.
 Thus, the Company expects to be able to pay higher annual dividends than traditional mortgage lending institutions, which are subject to federal income tax.
 In addition, management believes that the Company provides a more attractive method of investing in mortgages than regulated financial institutions because the Company is not subject to most of the federal and state regulations imposed upon insured financial institutions, and therefore, does not incur their related costs.